Tongariro National Park: Flora

-The park has numerous vegetation zones which usually have distinct boundaries: forest, shrub, scrubland, tussock, fernland, sedgeland, rushland, moss field, gravel and stone fields and ice field.
-Vegetation patterns are generally determined by altitude, for example the mountain beech is generally found above 1000 m, but also depend on other factors: existing forests have developed since the Taupō pumice eruption which destroyed the park's northern and eastern forests; tussock and shrubland are the result of burning except those above the treeline which are related to climate and soil conditions; poor soil drainage resulted in bracken fernlands, sedgeland and rushlands around Hauhungatahi.
+The park has numerous vegetation zones which usually have distinct boundaries: forest, shrub, scrubland, tussock, fernland, sedgeland, rushland, moss field, gravel and stone fields and ice fields.
+Vegetation patterns are generally determined by altitude, for example the mountain beech is generally found above 1000 m, but also depend on other factors: existing forests have developed since the Taupō pumice eruption which destroyed the park's northern and eastern forests; tussock and shrubland are the result of burning, except those above the treeline which are related to climate and soil conditions; poor soil drainage resulted in bracken fernlands, sedgeland and rushlands around Hauhungatahi.
 Erosion and climate allow only small tussock and shrubs to grow in gravel and stone fields.

-In the north of the park, south of SH47, is a podocarp-broadleaf rain forest where there are Hall's totara (Podocarpus laetus), kahikatea (Dacrycarpus dacrydioides), rimu (Dacrydium cuppressinum), northern rātā (Metrosideros robusta), kāmahi (Pterophylla racemosa) and kaikawaka (Libocedrus bidwillii).
-The forest understory contains mountain cabbage trees (Cordyline indivisa), Coprosma tenuifolia, Cyathea smithii, black maire (Nestigis cunninghamii), māhoe (Melicytus ramiflorus), bush flax (Astelia fragrans), epiphytes, grasses and ferns such as crown fern (Blechnum discolor).
+In the north of the park, south of State Highway 47, is a podocarp-broadleaf rain forest where there are Hall's totara (Podocarpus laetus), kahikatea (Dacrycarpus dacrydioides), rimu (Dacrydium cupressinum), northern rātā (Metrosideros robusta), kāmahi (Pterophylla racemosa) and kaikawaka (Libocedrus bidwillii).
+The forest understorey contains mountain cabbage trees (Cordyline indivisa), Coprosma tenuifolia, Cyathea smithii, black maire (Nestigis cunninghamii), māhoe (Melicytus ramiflorus), bush flax (Astelia fragrans), epiphytes, and grasses and ferns such as crown fern (Blechnum discolor).
 At a lower altitude there are areas of kānuka (Kunzea serotina), mānuka (Leptospermum scoparium) and bracken (Pteridium esculentum).

 Beech forests of red (Nothofagus fusca), silver (Nothofagus menziesii) and mountain beech (Nothofagus solandri var. cliffortioides) grow on Tongariro as well as near the Waihohonu Huts, and to the south and west of Ruapehu.
 Red mistletoe (Peraxilla tetrapetala) grows in summer on the mountain beech at Whakapapa Village.